Anthony Hopkins' tricks to acting are really quite simple

 “It was easy because I didn’t have to act old, I am old,” Hopkins said, smiling.

-Nevertheless, “One Life” director James Dawes highlights Hopkins’ “young spirit,” adding that the knight of the realm “bloody loves what he does,” and has a continued passion for movies.
+Nevertheless, “One Life” director James Hawes highlights Hopkins’ “young spirit,” adding that the knight of the realm “bloody loves what he does,” and has a continued passion for movies.

 "One Life" is told in two parts as the young Winton, played by Johnny Flynn, spearheads the extraordinary feat of arranging trains to transport children out of Prague.
 Hopkins plays the older Winton, looking back on his life but still haunted by images of children he couldn't rescue — specifically aboard the final train that didn't make it out of Prague.